Job Execution through Scheduler (PBS)

 #PBS –l

-Sets the resources to be used in a job
+Configure the resources to be used for the job

 #PBS –A

-• Variable keyword for resource allocation Designate the resources to be used with keywords such as select, ncpus, ompthreads, miprocs, and walltime
+Specify resources you wish to use with keywords such as select, ncpus, ompthreads, mpiprocs, and walltime

 Keyword